 Are there any limitations to using PIP coverage?

 PIP coverage is limited to services rendered within three years after the accident occurred.
 Additionally, all services must be related to the accident.
 Finally, all services must be deemed “reasonable and necessary” by your insurance company.

 How can an attorney help me with PIP coverage?

 In a typical personal injury case, there may be several types of insurance coverage available to you.
 PIP coverage is just one of them, and it is not uncommon for there to be several PIP policies available in a single case.
 There may be other types of insurance coverage available to you as well.
 Understanding which insurance coverages are available to you and how they relate is essential to maximizing your recovery in a personal injury case.
-Hiring an attorney can be helpful for this reason alone.
-Your attorney can also help make sure your PIP claims are properly submitted to the insurance companies and paid for in a timely fashion.
-If your PIP benefits are unreasonably denied, your attorney can also assist you with filing a claim under what is known as the Insurance Fair Conduct Act (“IFCA”).
+Hiring Vancouver, WA personal injury attorney Colin Scott and The Scott Law Firm, PLLC can be helpful for this reason.
+Additionally, as your attorneys, we can help make sure your PIP claims are properly submitted to the insurance companies and paid for in a timely fashion.
+If your PIP benefits are unreasonably denied, your attorneys can also assist you with filing a claim under what is known as the Insurance Fair Conduct Act (“IFCA”).
 If your IFCA claim is successful, the insurance company must pay for your attorney’s fees.
-Additionally, you will be eligible to recover three times the amount of PIP benefits to which you were originally entitled (referred to as “treble damages”).
+What’s more, you may be eligible to recover three times the amount of damages actually incurred (“treble damages“).
 For additional questions regarding PIP coverage in your personal injury case, contact us today for a free consultation!